PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 20:04:32
+Last updated: 2024-04-02 20:05:06
-Random Quote: Life is like a sewer.
-What you get out of it depends on what you put into it. - Tom Lehrer
+Random Quote: First say to yourself what you would be; and then do what you have to do. - Epictetus